How to Help Your Kids with Homework without Doing it for Them

 Of course, your motivation to help and support your child’s homework will largely be governed by your beliefs regarding the value of homework in itself.
-Unfortunately there is no clear-cut answer here.
-As stated at the beginning of this article, the debate is still raging and new research is being conducted regularly.

 There are a range of pros and cons of homework, but what is important is that you know how to offer the homework help that your child needs.
 This in itself will make the homework valuable and an enriching and reinforcing exercise for your child.